ccrudkin/SNOTEL_conditions/README.md

 # SNOTEL_conditions
-Scripts to get reports from the National Water and Climate Center's SNOTEL web tool
+Scripts to get CSV reports from the National Water and Climate Center's SNOTEL web tool